Apple iPhone XR full review

 With its new lowered price, the iPhone 8 is one of the cheapest iPhones you can buy now.
 Directly from Apple anyway, although the iPhone 7 is still on sale for now.

 It costs £599/$599 so you'll save a reasonable amount if you pick it over the iPhone XR which is £749/$749.
-The iPhone XR is available to pre-order now and will ship on 26 Oct.
+The iPhone XR is available to buy now.
 Read our roundup of the best iPhone XR deals to get a good price.

 That's a difference of £150/$150, but bear in mind that the iPhone 8 isn't available in the same storage capacities.
 Check out all the prices below.